-The employee must set out his/her grievance in writing ("Statement of Grievance") and provide a copy to the Chairman.
+The employee must set out his/her grievance in writing ("Statement of Grievance") and provide a copy to the Chairman (or Vice-Chairman or nominated councillor if appropriate).

 Once the Council has had a reasonable opportunity to consider its response to the information provided in the Statement of Grievance, the employee will be invited to attend a grievance meeting with the Council to discuss the matter.